utmstack/UTMStack/README.md

   1514-1516/TCP (Used for HIDS agent communications)

-  1514-1516/UDP (Used for HIDS agent communications)

   55000/TCP (Used for HIDS management API)

-  23949/TCP (Used for connect to the probe API)
+  9000/TCP (Used for connect to the Agent Manager)

 - Open port 443 for accessing the UTMStack Web console.